Distance: 20-mile out and back

 The descent down the backside is perfect—easy slaloming at 25-30 mph through lazy, banked esses on glass.
-Way too short.
 Off the descent you debouche into Huasna Valley, which is very pretty, and Huasna itself, which is about 4 simple ranch houses.
 The road splits into two in the midst of “downtown,” and you turn around.

-The climb back up the hill is just a smidgen harder and longer than the climb up the front side.
+The climb back up the hill is about like the climb up the front side.
 Then the descent is just as sweet as the descent on the outbound leg was.
 The rest of the return ride is that sort of 2% descending where you don’t think you’re descending, you just think you’re on the best day of your life.
 Assuming you’ve timed it right and the winds aren’t bad.

-Adding Miles: From our turn-around point, Huasna Rd. continues on past Huasna Valley, now smaller and much less developed.
+From our turn-around point, Huasna Rd. continues on past Huasna Valley, now smaller and much less developed.
 Apparently cyclists ride a lot of it, but it’s only paved for two more miles, and that pavement is only tolerable chipseal.
 The first mile is highly recommended, because the scenery is as good as what you’ve been through but it’s much more isolated.
 Go for the solitude.
 After that, the road climbs briefly to a summit and you can get an idea of what lies ahead of you if you continue.
-It looks pretty and undeveloped.
+It looks pretty and wild.
 Back in Huasna, there’s a sign reading “End county-maintained road 14 miles ahead,” for what that’s worth.
+When I was last there (4/23), there was a sign at the beginning of the road saying “Road closed,” but I assume it’s tongue-in-cheek.
+But perhaps not.
+The winter of 2022-2023 tore up nearly every dirt road in California, so I wouldn’t venture out anywhere into the outback without a reliable report on road conditions.

 The other road out of Huasna is Huasna Townsite Rd.
 It runs for about 3 miles until it dead-ends, and the scenery seems fine, but the road surface is a particularly nasty kind of chipseal that seems to be pebbles instead of gravel.
 If you’ve dreamt of riding Paris-Roubaix, here’s your chance.
 I hated it.